LordEidi/wombag/README.md

 Now run or reset your nginx and start your instance of **Wombag**.

 Thats it, your instance of **Wombag** should run as expected.
 All logs are sent to stdout for now.
-Have a look at */libs/log.js* if you want to change the options.
+Have a look at *config.json* if you want to change the options.

 ## Configuration ##

 All parameters which can be configured right now are in the file *config.js*.
-There are not that many parameters yet, indeed.

 ## How to run ##